mleonhard/servlin/Readme.md

 | Rust stable         | ✓  | ?  | ?  | NO | ?  |

 # Changelog
+- v0.3.0
+  - Add `ResponseBody::StaticBytes`
+  - Remove `impl From<&[u8]> for RequestBody`
 - v0.2.0 - Make `print_log_response` easier to use.
 - v0.1.0 - First published version

 # TO DO
 - Fix limitations above
 - Support [HEAD](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)
-  responses that have Content-Length set and N body.
+  responses that have Content-Length set and no body.
 - Update alternatives table
 - Add other servers from <https://www.arewewebyet.org/topics/frameworks/> to alternatives table